ximonsson/gameboy/README.md

 * [x] Behavior when LCD disabled: from what I understand the PPU should do nothing and stay in VBLANK mode (maybe).
 However a lot games are not working if the PPU is not ticking even while off.
 No idea what the error can be here.
 If I let the PPU tick even when it is disabled other games will crash.
 I sticking to keeping it off and try to find other solutions. <span style="color:FF0000">Not sure this is solved but setting default values of LCDC at least gets a lot of games started.
 Some games still have some isses.</span>
 * [x] Sweep for channel 1.
 * [x] Seems to be an issue writing to external RAM in at least MBC1.
 (Was only during OAM transfer)
-* [ ] I find the emulator to be very laggy - this can be just on the laptop that does not like the OpenGL version; should test OpenGL ES.
+* [ ] I find the emulator to be very laggy - apparently the audio is behind this, is it the emulator or the app playback?

 ### Blargg's Tests